Unforeseen Costs in Construction.

 What if the stakeholders decide that they want to redo a particular hallway or doorway to better match their vision?
 What if an inspector finds faults in the application of a design?
 These small changes can be incredibly costly for the unprepared because they may require additional input from the city engineers local to your project.

 You may also require additional equipment on site you didn’t anticipate when projects change.
-For example, a high-rise might require further digging and drilling to help create a more stable foundation.
+For example, a high-rise might require further digging and drilling to help create a more stable foundation, which may mean utilizing construction dumpster hire services to handle the extra debris.
 Inspectors may also find fault with the structural integrity of something, or an initial design.
 It’s good if these problems are caught early because plans can be revised.
 Otherwise, entire operations may grind to a halt as the stakeholders re-asses.

 Sometimes, there’s not a whole lot you can do either.
 The best advice here is design early and seek approval ASAP.